IvanCYX/HoloLens2/Assets/Scripts/Arduino/README.md

 The **printData()** function is responsible for printing the network information.
 It retrieves the local IP address, SSID, signal strength (RSSI), and encryption type using various functions provided by the WiFiNINA library, and then prints the retrieved information to the serial monitor.

 Overall, this code enables the Arduino board to connect to a WiFi network, retrieve network information, and display it through the serial monitor.
 It can be useful for monitoring the network status and obtaining network-related data for further processing or analysis.

+**Upload this script to a WiFi enabled Arduino Board each day and update the IP Address in the ArduinoCommunication script with the IP Address acquired from the Serial Output**

 ### secrets
 The header file contains two defined constants: **SECRET_SSID** and **SECRET_PASS**.
 These constants store the WiFi network name (SSID)